liudan66/ADFtoGit/README.md

-# ADFgit2linkedssameADF
+#
-Test git repos linked with same ADF
+Test to use git to trace back to the older version of the project